fadado/shed/README.md

 Image name algorithm:

-1. If an alternative Dockerfile has been provided, this filename is choosen as the image name;  if not, the basename of the image path will be the image name.
+1. If an alternative Dockerfile has been provided, this filename is choosen as the image name (without extension);  if not, the basename of the image path will be the image name.

 3. If the `PROJECT` parameter is defined and is not equal to the image name, this is prefixed with the `PROJECT` value and an underscore.